Developer-Aditya-5183/Git-demo-repo/README.md

 # Git-demo-repo
-this is repo just for learning git and its command.
+this is repo just for learning git and its command auhtor -- aditya